-Extra early.
 Spring is a sweet flavoured pea that is fast growing with good yields and excellent table quality.
-Dark green 3" pods are filled with 6-7 medium sized dark green peas.
-20" plants.
-Vines are vigorous, determinate and very productive.
-Maturity 55-53 days.
+Dark green 3" pods are filled with 6-7 medium sized dark green peas on 20" vigorous, determinate and very productive vines.
+Maturity is 50-55 days.

 As peas prefer cool growing conditions and will tolerate light frosts, they may be planted as soon as the ground can be worked and will germinate in a wide range of soil temperatures (4-24 degrees C).
 Sow seed 1 to 11⁄2 inches deep, 1-2 inches apart in double rows spaced 3-6 inches apart with 24 inches between the next double row.
 All peas, including dwarf types, are natural climbers; more productive, and not as susceptible to rot, if given some support or planted along a fence or trellis.
 Seed is offered in both treated and untreated; if using untreated seed, avoid planting in cold, wet, poorly aerated soils, as you risk losing the seed to rot.